aseetharam/rcac-bioinformatics/docs/vispr.md

 You can also do `echo $SLURM_JOB_NODELIST` to see the node name.

-## 2. Load the modules and start the VISPR Server
+## 2. Load the modules and start the VISPR server

 Next, load the required software modules and navigate to the directory containing your MAGeCK-VISPR results.